Penny Stock Fraud Attorney

 Varnavides Law » Investment Products » Penny Stock Fraud Attorney

 Penny stocks attract investors with the promise of extraordinary returns, but they also create fertile ground for fraud.
-When brokers manipulate prices, push unsuitable investments, or orchestrate pump-and-dump schemes, investors can lose their entire portfolio in a matter of days.
-If you have suffered losses from penny stock fraud, a penny stock fraud attorney can help you pursue recovery through FINRA arbitration or securities litigation.
+When brokers manipulate prices, push unsuitable investments, or orchestrate pump-and-dump schemes, investors can lose an entire penny-stock position or a concentrated account exposure in a matter of days.
+If you have suffered losses from penny stock fraud, a penny stock fraud attorney can help you pursue recovery through Financial Industry Regulatory Authority (FINRA) arbitration or securities litigation.

 At Varnavides Law, we represent investors who have been victimized by fraudulent penny stock schemes.
-Attorney Gary Varnavides brings a unique perspective to these cases, having spent 10 years defending broker-dealers at a major securities litigation firm.
-This insider knowledge of how brokerage firms defend against fraud claims gives our clients a significant strategic advantage when pursuing their cases.
+We use prior defense-side securities litigation experience to anticipate how brokerage firms defend against fraud claims.

 Key Takeaways